• DESTINATIONS

 5,000 tickets are available per day, although UNESCO did state half this number, however finance seems to have prevailed!!
 There is also the commissioning of a visitor centre and a restroom at the entrance of the Perimeter of Machu Picchu National Park.

-How To help
+How We Can help

 If visiting stick to the rules and regulations and research before you go.
 Follow the designated routes once inside the citadel.